OtaNix-ry/typsite/resources/root/en/index.typ

-  init     Initialize a new Typsite project in the specified directory compile  Compile or watch a project; specify input/output [alias: c] clean    Clear cache and output directories help     Print this message or help info for a subcommand
+  init     Initialize a new Typsite project in the specified directory compile  Compile or watch a project; specify input/output [alias: c] clean    Clear cache and output directories syntect  Check the list of supported syntax and code highlighting help     Print this message or help info for a subcommand

 Options: